Garden styles may be endless, but where to start doesn’t have to be overwhelming.

 Our garden design service nurtures the relationship between client vision and site ecology.
 Whether a residential site or a larger commercial footprint, Good Friend can work with you to create a beautiful, biodiverse, and sustainable garden that nourishes both people and planet.

-Unlike other design services, all clients have the opportunity to visit the Good Friend Learning Garden during the growing season to see plantings in situ and get a real feel for some of the design compositions we do.
+Unlike other design services, all clients have the opportunity to visit the Good Friend Learning Garden during the growing season to see plantings and design come to life.

 Garden Design FAQs

 Take a look through the design FAQs to get familiar with Good Friend’s design and development approach.
-View photos of Good Friend garden compositions here.
+View a sample garden design and planting plan here.

 When you’re feeling ready to start, get in touch by completing the design questionnaire.

-• A garden is a place of joy, connection, and discovery—but doesn’t have to fit into one category or another.
-A Good Friend garden can take many forms, the only things they have in common are ecosystem stewardship, emphases on soil health and species biodiversity, and the belief that garden design can be thoughtful without costing the health of the environment.
+A garden is a place of joy, connection, and discovery—but doesn’t have to fit into one category or another.
+A Good Friend garden can take many forms, the only things they have in common are ecosystem stewardship, emphases on soil health, and the belief that garden design can be thoughtful without costing the health of the environment.

 Good Friend will never recommend or use any plant on the New York State Department of Environmental Conservation’s invasive species list—even if the plant was cultivated to be sterile.
 If an invasive species is already on-site, Good Friend will advise clients on graduated suppression and/or removal strategies that do not use herbicides and that minimize soil disturbance.

-Good Friend design services include a list of trusted landscapers, nurseries, seed banks, and building material resources—local, regional, and online.
+Good Friend design services include a list of trusted landscapers, nurseries, seed banks, and building material resources—local, regional, and online—where clients can procure plants and garden materials.
 Good Friend only recommends businesses with which we have personal experience.

 In certain cases, Good Friend will recommend a soil test, review local building codes, and/or research the site’s history in local municipal archives.